 May 25-June 21, 2014

 Academic Information and Schedule

 Writers in Florence awards 8 points of undergraduate credit.
 The academic schedule is as follows:

 3:00-5:30pm: Daily workshops and craft classes in either fiction or poetry

-Select mornings and evenings: Colloquia events including readings and talks by acclaimed guest writers, field trips to local cultural sites, and day trips.
+Select mornings and/or evenings: Colloquia events including readings and talks by acclaimed guest writers and field trips to local cultural sites.

 For questions about the application process, costs, eligibility, and general study abroad: